Frechmatz/cl-synthesizer/README.md

     (in-package :cl-synthesizer-modules-vco-example-1)

     (defun example ()
-      "Write all wave forms into a 4-Channel wave file" (let ((rack (cl-synthesizer:make-rack :environment (cl-synthesizer:make-environment))))
+      "Write all wave forms into a Wave and a Csv file" (let ((rack (cl-synthesizer:make-rack :environment (cl-synthesizer:make-environment))))
         (cl-synthesizer:add-module
          rack